liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 			<portlet:param name="redirect" value="<%= redirect %>" />
 		</portlet:renderURL>

-Liferay's *Medical Vortex Conentrator* (MVC) portlet framework gives you a well-structured controller layer that takes very little time to implement.
+As you've seen, Liferay's *Medical Vortex Concentrator* (MVC) portlet framework gives you a well-structured controller layer that takes very little time to implement.
 With all your free time, you could

 -  Learn a new language
 -  Take pottery classes